-- 5.1 Filing Users must submit in electronic form all documents referenced as exhibits or attachments, unless the Court permits paper filing.
+5.1 Filing Users must submit in electronic form all documents referenced as exhibits or attachments, unless the Court permits paper filing.
 Exhibits must be filed as attachments to the main document.
-Each attachment must be clearly titled so the subject of the exhibit is clear. - 5.2 A Filing User must submit as exhibits or attachments only those excerpts of the referenced documents that are relevant to the matter under consideration by the Court.
+Each attachment must be clearly titled so the subject of the exhibit is clear.
+The filing of exhibits in text searchable format is encouraged, but not required.

+- 5.2 A Filing User must submit as exhibits or attachments only those excerpts of the referenced documents that are relevant to the matter under consideration by the Court.
 Excerpted material must be clearly and prominently identified as such.
 Filing Users who file excerpts of documents as exhibits or attachments under this procedure do so without prejudice to their right to file timely additional excerpts or the complete document.
 Responding parties may file timely additional excerpts that they believe are relevant or the complete document.
 A party may move before the Court for permission to serve and file in hard copy documents that cannot be reasonably scanned. - 5.3 In cases where the record of an administrative or other prior proceeding must be filed with the Court, such record may be served and filed in hard copy without prior motion and order of the Court.
 (See section 15 Amended Pleadings and Motions).